 - First, if you spend more time with your mobile device in a foreign country, you will be charged roaming prices.
 This is to prevent individuals from buying a mobile package in a low-cost country.

-- Second, note that the UK and Iceland are not in the European Union, and therefore this law does not apply there.
-Prior to using your mobile device in another country, check with your provider.
+- Prior to using your mobile device in another country, check with your provider.
 They specify their regulations and expectations for their clients explicitly.
 If you are not planning on leaving the Netherlands for trips, then you have nothing to worry about.

 The best part?
-Since UnitedConsumers purchases services in large quantities, it is able to get cheaper prices, and therefore translates this discount to you.
-This means their prices are competitive, and service quality is not compromised.
+Since UnitedConsumers purchases services in large quantities, it is able to get cheaper prices and therefore passes this discount over to you.
+This means their prices are competitive and service quality is not compromised.
 Sounds like a win-win, right?

 So how does it work?
 UnitedConsumers allows you to choose contracts of month-to-month, 1 year, or 2 years.
 Monthly contracts are optimal because they allow you to be flexible in your purchases.
 If you, for example, decide to go traveling, you can cancel your sim only contract without additional costs.
 Signing up for 1 or 2 years is cheaper in the long term, however, is quite inflexible.